 This becomes Giacchino and Waititi’s third collaboration together previously working on Thor: Love and Thunder and Jojo Rabbit.
-Giacchino has put himself in the conversation for Disney Legend having scored high-profile Disney projects such as The Incredibles, The Muppets’ Wizard of Oz, Sky High, Ratatouille, Up, Cars 2, John Carter, Tomorrowland, Inside Out, Star Wars: The Force Awakens, Zootopia, Rogue One, Coco, and Incredibles 2.
+Giacchino has put himself in the conversation for Disney Legend having scored high-profile Disney projects such as The Incredibles, The Muppets’ Wizard of Oz, Sky High, Ratatouille, Up, Cars 2, John Carter, Tomorrowland, Inside Out, Rogue One: A Star Wars Story, Zootopia, Rogue One, Coco, and Incredibles 2.
 He has also composed the musical scores for many Marvel movies including Doctor Strange and the Tom Holland-led Spider-Man trilogy.

 Up next for Giacchino is Jurassic World: Dominion, which hits theaters this week, and Pixar’s Lightyear the following week.
 The Academy Award-winning composer is making the leap to the director chair helming the upcoming Marvel Studios Werewolf By Night Halloween special.